eclipse-iceoryx/iceoryx2/FAQ.md

  > new publisher whenever the memory is insufficient.
 It would also solve the
  > history issue.

+## How To Make 32-bit and 64-bit iceoryx2 Applications Interoperatable

+Use the feature flag `enforce_32bit_rwlock_atomic` which enforces 32-bit atomics for all targets at the cost of the lock-free guarantee.
+Meaning, when an application crashes at the wrong point in time it can lead to a system deadlock.

 ## Application does not remove services/ports on shutdown or several application restarts lead to port count exceeded

 The structs of iceoryx2 need to be able to cleanup all resources when they